bdaiinstitute/ros_utilities/README.md

 |-------------------------------------| -----------------------------------------------------------------------------------|
 | [`rainbows`](rainbows)              | `rclpy` wrappers to ease idiomatic, synchronous ROS 2 programming in Python.       |

+**Note**: `proto2ros` packages for Protobuf / ROS 2 interoperability used to live in this repository but now live in https://github.com/bdaiinstitute/proto2ros.

 ## Next steps

 See [contribution guidelines](CONTRIBUTING.md)!